A List of the Trump Administration’s Attacks on DOJ

 - DOJ leadership orders review of all FBI agents assigned to Jan.
 6 cases.

 - Eight senior executives at FBI headquarters are fired.
 Assistant Director in Charge of FBI’s Washington Field Office and special agents in charge of Miami and Las Vegas field offices are terminated.
+Justice Connection in The Wall Street Journal: Trump administration officials have “declared war on their own workforce.”

 - DOJ provides notice that the Law and Policy Section within the Environment and Natural Resources Division and its 20 staff members will be eliminated.